Jonathan Boyarin: Career

 Boyarin was educated at Reed College, the New School for Social Research, and the Uriel Weinreich Program in Yiddish Language, before earning his doctoral degree in anthropology at the New School for Social Research.
 In 1998, fourteen years after receiving his Ph.D., Boyarin received his J.D. at Yale Law School.
 He has taught at Cornell University, Ecole des Hautes Etudes en Sciences Sociales, University of North Carolina-Chapel Hill, University of Kansas, Dartmouth College, and The New School.
 He is the founding co-editor of the journal Critical Research on Religion.
 In 2016, Boyarin was elected a Fellow of the Academy for Jewish Research (AAJR).

 Research

 Boyarin has investigated Jewish culture in a range of ethnographic projects set in Paris, Jerusalem, and the Lower East Side of New York City.
 Much of his work is in interdisciplinary critical theory, from the perspective of modern Jewish politics and experience.
 He has extended these interests into comparative work on diaspora, the politics of time and space, and the ethnography of reading.

 As a student of modern Jewish experience and culture, he has investigated comparative and theoretical questions that help illuminate the lives of Jews and others.
 He has conducted fieldwork in cities where those "Jews and others" live, including Paris, Jerusalem, and New York's Lower East Side.
 Much of his work has also been in historical ethnography, primarily of nineteenth and twentieth-century Polish Jewish life.
 He is also a Yiddish translator.

+In 2022 and 2023, Boyarin co-led workshops on "Jews and Black Theory" at Cornell University, precursors to a May 2024 academic conference by the same name at Harvard.